 Feather River

-Description of Oroville Reservoir, Thermalito Afterbay and Feather River
+Description of Lake Oroville, Thermalito Afterbay, and Feather River

 The Feather River contributes approximately 25% of the total flow in the Sacramento River (Federal Energy Regulatory Commission 2007).
 The lower Feather River extends about 67 miles from the Fish Barrier Dam below Oroville Dam to its confluence with the Sacramento River.
 There are two reaches where Chinook salmon, steelhead and green sturgeon spawn: the low-flow channel, which extends about 8 miles from the Fish Barrier Dam to the Thermalito Afterbay outlet, and the high-flow channel, which extends about 15 miles from the Thermalito Afterbay outlet to Honcut Creek (Vogel 2011).
 Most of the in-river spawning and rearing by salmon and steelhead occurs in the low-flow channel (Federal Energy Regulatory Commission 2007; California Department of Water Resources 2007).

 The Oroville Facilities include Oroville Dam, the Thermalito Diversion Dam, the Thermalito Complex, and the Feather River Fish Hatchery.
 The hatchery, which is managed by CDFW, raises spring and fall-run Chinook salmon and steelhead.
 A special fish barrier dam leads adults returning to spawn in the Feather River into the Feather River Fish Hatchery (California Department of Water Resources 2007).
-Central Valley spring-run and Central Valley fall-run Chinook salmon and California Central Valley steelhead are reared at the Feather River Hatchery, using cold water diverted from Oroville Reservoir.
+Central Valley spring-run and Central Valley fall-run Chinook salmon and California Central Valley steelhead are reared at the Feather River Hatchery, using cold water diverted from Lake Oroville.
 The capacity of this facility is 2.5 million fingerlings a year.
-Approximately 20% of the salmon and steelhead returning to spawn use the hatchery and 80 percent spawn in the Feather River (ICF International 2015).
+Approximately 20% of the salmon and steelhead returning to spawn use the hatchery and 80% spawn in the Feather River (ICF International 2015).
 Hatchery operations are discussed in more detail below.

-Oroville Dam impounds Oroville Reservoir, which is the principal water storage facility of the SWP.
+Oroville Dam impounds Lake Oroville, which is the principal water storage facility of the SWP.
 The reservoir has a storage capacity of 3.5-million- acre-feet (AF) and a surface area of 15,810 acres.
-The surface elevation of Oroville Reservoir is reduced through the summer season as releases from storage are required to meet downstream requirements, including instream flow, environmental requirements, in- basin uses, and urban and agricultural demand.
-In wetter years, the maximum total release from Oroville Reservoir typically occurs in February and March, due primarily to the requirement for large releases to meet flood control criteria and maintain adequate flood storage in the reservoir.
-In drier years, the highest releases from Oroville Reservoir typically occur in July (California Department of Water Resources 2007).
+The surface elevation of Lake Oroville is reduced through the summer season as releases from storage are required to meet downstream requirements, including instream flow, environmental requirements, in- basin uses, and urban and agricultural demand.
+In wetter years, the maximum total release from Lake Oroville typically occurs in February and March, due primarily to the requirement for large releases to meet flood control criteria and maintain adequate flood storage in the reservoir.
+In drier years, the highest releases from Lake Oroville typically occur in July (California Department of Water Resources 2007).